WeiJun428/file-explorer/README.md

 1. The most recent PDF that the user opens will be shown on the homepage so that the user does not need to navigate down to the subfolder again.
 2. I add a scroll to top button that appears after some scrolling to help users speed scrolling to the top easily, especially when the folder contains large amount of subfolder and files.
 3. I add a back button in the top navigation bar to help users quickly switch to previous folder.
+4. I add a search bar to allow filter of folder and file names

 ## How to install
 1. Prereq: Make sure that you download node.js (at least version 14) and has an IDE (e.g. VS Code)